dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/installation.md

 <div class="note">
   <strong>Note:</strong>
   HMDA Hero will only work properly within a Microsoft Excel spreadsheet.
-See the Preq
+See the Prequisites section for more details.
 </div>

 There a few options you can choose for downloading the HMDA Hero Micorosoft Excel Add-In.